 A Notice of

 estimated premium due;

-who have elected coverage;
+Individuals who have

 iii.
 The manual classifications in which the

 for each of the manual classifications identified;

 applied EM used in determining premium due;

 installment due dates and premium amounts.
-BWC
+(Refer to Prospective

 Billing Installment Payments for further details).

-a.
-BWC shall issue a certificate
+BWC will issue a

 BWC will prorate the

 installment payments for the remainder of the policy year.